 Views of Responsible Officials and Planned Corrective Actions: Management agrees with the finding.
-The Agency will review employer charging (SQR 36549) and anticipates completing the review by September 30, 2022.
+The Agency will perform an analysis of the employers adversely impacted by subsequent adjudications and will determine the best course of action to ensure fair and equitable treatment of all employers.

-Finding 2021-003: Offsets of Future Unemployment Compensation Payments
+Finding 2023-003: Offsets of Future Unemployment Compensation Payments